 Is there anything more American than apple pie?
 Maybe baseball, but nobody really watches baseball.
 It’s just an excuse to drink beer and eat bad stadium food.
 Baseball fans, you know it’s true!
 It might be a bit cliche, but Travis and I both love pie, especially fruit pie.
-Yet we moved to Europe in July and I still hadn’t used the oven.
+Yet we moved to Europe in July, and I still haven’t used the oven.
 When Trav’s first birthday in Switzerland rolled around in October though, it was time to give it a spin.

 Travis has been after me to make him a pie for months, despite my litany of excuses.